-Inflation Rate in Senegal is expected to be 0.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Senegal to stand at 2.20 in 12 months time.
-In the long-term, the Senegal Inflation Rate is projected to trend around 3.20 percent in 2020, according to our econometric models.
+Inflation Rate in Senegal is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Senegal Inflation Rate is projected to trend around 3.40 percent in 2022 and 3.60 percent in 2023, according to our econometric models.